eggjs/egg-ts-helper/README.md

 ![image](https://user-images.githubusercontent.com/5856440/54109111-b4848b80-4418-11e9-9da5-77b342f7f814.png)

-## Use Generator Config
+## Generator

-`egg-ts-helper` using generator to implement feature like loader in egg. and it also support custom loader.

-See the example below to know how to configure.
+If you are using `loader.loadToApp` or `loader.loadToContext` to load the instance, you should use generator config.

 ### Example

-Creating `d.ts` for `model` by `egg-ts-helper`.
-Setting `watchDirs.model` in `tshelper.js`.
+Creating `d.ts` for files under `app/model`.
+You should add config field(`watchDirs.model`) in your config file.

 ```typescript
 // ./tshelper.js